 Suspension & Termination

-- Crux shall be entitled to suspend its performance of the contract if and for so long as the Customer shall be in breach of any of its obligations; and
+- Crux shall be entitled to suspend its performance of the contract if and for so long as the Customer shall be in breach of any of its obligations, and

 a) if the Customer is in arrears on any payment to the Company.

-b) to determine the contract without notice in the event of the bankruptcy, insolvency or liquidation of the Customer at any time or the levying of any distress, execution or other legal process upon the Customer’s assets or in the event of a receiver being appointed over all or any part of the Company’s assets or in the event of a continuing breach by the Customer of any of its obligations.
+b) to determine the contract without notice in the event of the bankruptcy, insolvency or liquidation of the Customer at any time or the levying of any distress, execution or other legal processes upon the Customer’s assets or in the event of a receiver being appointed over all or any part of the Company’s assets or in the event of a continuing breach by the Customer of any of its obligations.

 The waiver or non-enforcement by Crux of any breach of these Conditions shall not prevent the subsequent enforcement of these Conditions in full and shall not be deemed as a waiver of any subsequent breach.

-Crux shall not be liable for any delay or failure to perform any of its contractual obligations as a result of war, flood, storm, riot, fire, accident, civil commotion, acts of God, government action, failure of power supply, equipment failure, lock out, strike, default, or failure of subcontractor or suppliers or any other cause beyond its reasonable control and Crux shall not be liable for any loss, damage or expense suffered by the Customer or any third party arising directly or indirectly from any of such matters.
+Crux shall not be liable for any delay or failure to perform any of its contractual obligations as a result of war, flood, storm, riot, fire, accident, civil commotion, acts of God, government action, failure of power supply, equipment failure, lockout, strike, default, or failure of subcontractor or suppliers or any other cause beyond its reasonable control and Crux shall not be liable for any loss, damage or expense suffered by the Customer or any third party arising directly or indirectly from any of such matters.

 - Crux reserves the right to change or modify these terms at any stage with immediate effect.
 By agreeing to these terms, your statutory rights are not affected.